emilcozma/emilcozma/README.md

 ## Hello 👋,

-My name is Emil COZMA and I'm a Experienced Full-stack Web Developer.
+My name is Emil COZMA and I'm a Experienced Full-stack Web Developer with over 10 years of experience.
+I specialize in building robust web applications and scalable systems.
+I thrive in remote work environments, delivering clean, efficient code while constantly learning and adapting to new technologies.
 I'm from Romania, and now I am living in Spain, trying to find the perfect work-life balance.
+Let's build something amazing together!

+### ⚡ Quick facts

 - 🔭 I’m currently working on my personal portfolio website and some Arduino / Raspberry Pi projects
 - 🌱 I’m currently learning Rust and TypeScript
+- 👯 I would love to collaborate and contribute to open source projects
 - 📫 How to reach me: emil.cozma@gmail.com

 $~$